KitchAIv1/maxpulse-app/docs/PRD.md

 ## 3) Personas

-* **Health Transformation Seeker (primary):** 30–55, has completed a health assessment and received an activation code from a distributor/coach.
+* **Health Transformation Seeker (primary):** 30–55, verified Maximum 88 member with access to personalized health program.
 Wants personalized guidance and measurable progress.
 Success = follows 90-day plan, engages with AI Coach, improves Life Score consistently.
 * **Wellness-Conscious Professional:** Busy but health-aware, values data-driven insights and emotional wellness tracking.
 Uses mood check-ins and AI Coach for stress management and work-life balance.
-* **Accountability Partner User:** Works with a health coach/distributor who provided the activation code.
+* **Accountability Partner User:** Works with a health coach/distributor.
 Values progress tracking and sharing insights with their support network.

 ---

 ## 4) User Stories (Current Implementation)

 ### Authentication & Onboarding
-1. As a new user, I **enter my activation code** to access my personalized health program
+1. As a verified Maximum 88 member, I **sign in with my email** to access my personalized health program
-2. As a user, I **review and confirm my profile** derived from my health assessment data
+2. As a user, I see my **personalized targets** automatically loaded from my profile
-3. As a user, I see my **personalized targets** based on my assessment results
+3. As a user, I can **review and manage my profile** data anytime

 ### Core Health Tracking
 4. As a user, I see **today's steps/hydration/sleep/mood** and a **Life Score** at a glance